tier4/edge-auto-jetson/README.md

 # Perception ECU Container

-This repository provides a sample environment working with Jetson + GMSL2 cam + ROS2.
+This repository provides a sample ROS2 environment working on a Jetson AGX Xavier based ECU and GMSL2-compatible cameras.
 The following images show object recognition results using the contents of this repository.

 ![object recognition example](docs/sample.png "perception_ecu_container object recognition example")